fm4dd/i2c-lcd/bbone-black-i2c-setup.md

 # Setting up the I2C bus on a Beaglebone Black

 The Beaglebone Black provides three I2C connections, two of them only available by changing the default GPIO pin configuration.
 In my use case, I am operating a 2x7 character LCD on I2C bus #2, and a battery-buffered RTC on I2C bus #3.

-GPIO pin configurations are loaded at boot time from device tree binary (.dtb) files.
+GPIO pin configurations are loaded at boot time from device tree binary (.dtb) files, which can be compied from configuration source files (.tds).
+A number of pre-compiled .dtb files exist for use with popular capes.

 Two enable I2C #2 and #3, the following steps were taken: